colskid/Managed-Service-MS-AD/README.md

 ### 4. Add a Windows Virtual Machine to a Domain

-Now that your VM is properly configured, you can add it to the Active Directory domain:
+Now that my VM is properly configured, I could add it to the Active Directory domain:

 - From the Windows VM, open **System Properties**.
 - Go to the **Computer Name** tab and click on **Change**.